Ravi Vakil

 Ravi D. Vakil (born February 22, 1970) is a Canadian-American mathematician working in algebraic geometry.
 He is the current president of the American Mathematical Society.

 Education and career

-Vakil attended high school at Martingrove Collegiate Institute in Etobicoke, Ontario, where he won several mathematical contests and olympiads.
+Vakil was born on February 22, 1970.
+His father was a professor of preventative medicine at the University of Toronto and his mother was a high school math teacher.
+He later attended high school at Martingrove Collegiate Institute in Etobicoke, Ontario, where he won several mathematical contests and olympiads.
 After earning a BSc and MSc from the University of Toronto in 1992, he completed a PhD in mathematics at Harvard University in 1997 under Joe Harris.
 He has since been an instructor at both Princeton University and MIT.
 Since the fall of 2001, he has taught at Stanford University, becoming a full professor in 2007.
-The Rising Sea: Foundations of Algebraic Geometry, a mathematical textbook about algebraic geometry by Ravi Vakil, will be published in 2025, although drafts have already been available online ever since he began to write in 2010.
+The Rising Sea: Foundations of Algebraic Geometry, a mathematical textbook about algebraic geometry by Ravi Vakil, was published in 2025, although drafts were available online ever since he began to write it in 2010.

 Contributions

 Vakil is an algebraic geometer and his research work spans over enumerative geometry, topology, Gromov-Witten theory, and classical algebraic geometry.
 He has solved several old problems in Schubert calculus.
 Among other results, he proved that all Schubert problems are enumerative over the real numbers, a result that resolves an issue mathematicians have worked on for at least two decades.